davedbase/solid-slider/README.md

 - 1.0.0 - Initial release
 - 1.0.3 - Changed the exported API to be slightly more flexible.
+- 1.1.0 - Upgraded to KeenSlider 6 and improved general reactivity.

 ## Keen Options API